Siixes/villain-site/_posts/2020-08-11-the-art-of-analysis.markdown

 >    5. (assuredly more here)
 >

-Looking at that, you can take a single data point and identify a number of other data points that would be related that would have had to happen to get to the data point that you initially observed.
+Looking at that, you can take a single data point and identify related data points that would had to happen to get to the data point that you initially observed.
 You can then start to build a trail of other data points to begin investigating to create a more complete picture of what happened.

 Below is another example of this from a slightly different perspective.
 Caveat: I MADE UP THE BELOW DATA FOR THE SAKE OF ILLUSTRATION, IT IS NOT REAL.
 Let's say all you have to evaluate is a single line of netflow data: